vitessio/website/content/en/docs/16.0/reference/vreplication/internal/cutover.md

 vtctl client command which will return the rules for all keyspaces in the topo.
 {{< /info >}}

-# How VTGate routes a query
+# How VTGate Routes a Query

 This section walks through a simplified version of the logic used to determine which keyspace and table vtgate will route a simple query of the form `select * from t1 where id = 1` (a _read_ query) or `insert into t1 (id, val) values (1,'abc')`